conradsp/SeniorDevSchool/Lesson1-Docker/README.md

 * Install and configure docker and docker compose in your development environment.
 * Install Node and NPM on your system (Node version 12 or higher).
 Bonus points for using nvm to allow multiple versions of Node
+* Install Ruby and Rails on your system

 # Exercises

-1) Write a Dockerfile for a Node app
+## Write a Dockerfile for a Node app

 The goal of this exercise is to create a simple node app that will run in a docker container.
 When the container is launched, it will listen on port 3000.
 When you